horo-t/subresource-signed-exchange/signed-exchange-subresource-subtitution-explainer.md

 # Proposal

 1. Introduce SignedExchangeCache and PrefetchedSignedExchangeCache which are attached to a Document.
 SignedExchangeCache keeps the signed exchanges which are prefetched from the Document.
 PrefetchedSignedExchangeCache keeps the signed exchanges which were passed from the referrer Document which triggered the navigation to the current Document.
-1. While processing “[prefetch](https://html.spec.whatwg.org/multipage/links.html#link-type-prefetch)” link (eg: `<link rel="prefetch" href="https://cdn.feed.example/cdn.publisher.example/lib.js.sxg" as="script">`):
+1. While processing "[prefetch](https://html.spec.whatwg.org/multipage/links.html#link-type-prefetch)" link (eg: `<link rel="prefetch" href="https://cdn.feed.example/cdn.publisher.example/lib.js.sxg" as="script">`):
    - If succeeded prefetching the signed exchange (including merkle integrity check of the body), stores the parsedExchange which is the result of [parsing a signed exchange](https://wicg.github.io/webpackage/loading.html#ref-for-parsing-a-signed-exchange) (= inner request URL and inner response) to the SignedExchangeCache.
 1. While [navigating across documents](https://html.spec.whatwg.org/multipage/browsing-the-web.html#navigating-across-documents), copy the parsedExchanges in the SignedExchangeCache of the source document to the PrefetchedSignedExchangeCache of the target document.
 This is intended to provide a way to pass the cached signed exchange across origins even if the UA is using origin isolated HTTPCache mechanism.
 1. While processing [preload](https://html.spec.whatwg.org/multipage/links.html#link-type-preload) link HTTP headers (eg: Link: <https://cdn.publisher.example/lib.js>; rel="preload"; as="script"):
-   - Check whether matching “allowed-alt-sxg” link HTTP header (`Link: <https://cdn.publisher.example/lib.js>;rel="allowed-alt-sxg";header-integrity="sha256-..”`) exists or not.
+   - Check whether matching "allowed-alt-sxg" link HTTP header (`Link: <https://cdn.publisher.example/lib.js>;rel="allowed-alt-sxg";header-integrity="sha256-.."`) exists or not.
 (Note that if the allowed-alt-sxg link HTTP header has variants and variant-key attributes, the UA must execute the algorithm written in [HTTP Representation Variants spec](https://httpwg.org/http-extensions/draft-ietf-httpbis-variants.html) to find the matching header.)
    - Check whether all preload links which have matching allowed-alt-sxg link header have matching (url and header-integrity) parsedExchange in PrefetchedSignedExchangeCache.
 If the check passes, set request's stashed exchange to the parsedExchange so the resource will be loaded from the cached signed exchange.
    - After processing the link HTTP headers, clears the PrefetchedSignedExchangeCache.